 Sabellaria spinulosa tend to occur in areas of high water movement where larvae, tube building materials and food particles are suspended and transported (Jones et al., 2000).
 The relative importance of tidal versus wave induced movements to support reefs is, however, unclear (Holt et al., 1998).
 There is currently limited in-situ data on the specific water flow tolerances of Sabellaria spinulosa, although colonies have been found in areas with sedimentary bed forms that suggest current velocities in the range of 0.5 m/s to 1.0 m/s (Mistakidis, 1956; Jones et al., 2000; Davies et al., 2009).
 In the southern North Sea close to the coast of England, Sabellaria spinulosa reefs have been recorded in areas exposed to peak spring tidal flows of 1.0 m/s (Pearce et al., 2014).
 Davies et al. (2009) also found through laboratory experiments with Sabellaria spinulosa in tanks that increased the water flow to an average of 0.03 m/s is adequate to begin distribution of the sediment rain from the airlift throughout the tank and that doubling the water flow to almost 0.07 m/s further improved particle distribution throughout the tank.
 It is therefore likely that Sabellaria spinulosa will exist in habitats with a water flow anywhere above 0.07 m/s so that particles are suspended and distributed for the use of tube building and feeding.

 Tillin (2010) used logistic regression to develop statistical models that indicate how the probability of occurrence of the congener Sabellaria alveolata changes over environmental gradients within the Severn Estuary.
-Model predicted response surfaces were derived for each biotope for each of the selected habitat variables, using logistic regression.
+The model predicted response surfaces were derived for each biotope for each of the selected habitat variables, using logistic regression.
 From these response surfaces the optimum habitat range for each biotope could be defined based on the range of each environmental variable where the probability of occurrence, divided by the maximum probability of occurrence, is 0.75 or higher.
 These results identify the range for each significant variable where the habitat is most likely to occur.
 The modelled ranges should be interpreted with caution and apply to the Severn Estuary alone (which experiences large tidal ranges, high currents and extremely high suspended sediment loads and is therefore distinct from many other estuarine systems).
 However, these ranges do provide some useful information on environmental tolerances.
 The models indicate that for subtidal Sabellaria alveolata the maximum optimal current speed (the range in which it is most likely to occur) ranges from 1.26-2.46 m/s and the optimal mean current speed ranges from 0.5-1.22 m/s.
 Although not directly applicable to Sabellaria spinulosa this data suggests that tube-building Sabellaria species are able to occur within a broad range of current speeds.

-In cases of reduced water flow Sabellaria spinulosa is likely to suffer a reduction in the supply of suspended food and particles that are integral for growth and repair.
+In cases of reduced water flow, Sabellaria spinulosa is likely to suffer a reduction in the supply of suspended food and particles that are integral for growth and repair.
 A long-term decrease in water flow may reduce the viability of populations by limiting growth and tube building.
 No evidence was found for threshold levels relating to impact.

 Sensitivity assessment.
 The range of flow tolerances recorded (50 m/s to 1 m/s cited by Jones et al., 2000; Braithwaite et al., 2006; Davies et al., 2009) suggest that the worms have a broad tolerance of different flow levels.
 Tillin (2010) modelled optimal flow speeds of 0.5-1.22 m/s for the congener Sabellaria alveolata.
 The worms may retract into tubes to withstand periods of high flows at spring tides and some non-lethal reduction in feeding efficiency and growth rate may occur at the edge of the range.
-Similarly a reduction in flow may reduce supply of tube-building materials and food but again, given the range of reported tolerances a change at the pressure benchmark is not considered to result in mortality.
+Similarly, a reduction in flow may reduce the supply of tube-building materials and food but again, given the range of reported tolerances a change at the pressure benchmark is not considered to result in mortality.
 Resistance is therefore assessed as ‘High’ and resilience as ‘High’ (no impact to recover from).
 All the biotopes within this biotope group are therefore considered to be ‘Not sensitive’.

 |Not relevant (NR)||Not relevant (NR)||Not relevant (NR)|

-Changes in emergence are not relevant to this biotope which is restricted to subtidal habitats.
+Changes in emergence are not relevant to this biotope, which is restricted to subtidal habitats.

 Sensitivity assessment.
 As Sabellaria spinulosa reefs are robust, stable structures that are present subtidally in naturally disturbed environments and areas with high water flow, changes (decrease or increase) in wave height at the pressure benchmark are not considered to affect reefs.
 All biotopes within this group are therefore considered to have ‘High’ resistance to this pressure, resilience is assessed as ‘High’ (no impact to recover from) and all subtidal reef biotopes are considered to be ‘Not Sensitive’.
 Intertidal populations of Sabellaria spinulosa would be more exposed to the impacts of wave exposure but the corresponding biotopes for these habitats are not included in this assessment.